2016-2017 Academic Year

 - Financial Aid Disbursements will be delayed for students who apply or register late.

-To purchase your books go to the NPC Online Bookstore.
+- To purchase your books go to the NPC Textbook and Bookstore Information.

 It is your responsibility to contact the NPC Financial Aid Office when changes are made to your class schedule to avoid any financial aid overpayment charges.